appsquickly/typhoon/README.md

 * At the present time, the best way to use Typhoon with Swift, is to create your assembly in Objective-C (the rest of your app can be Swift)

 . . .
 Typhoon assemblies make good use of the ObjC runtime's dyanmic dispatch features.
 Assemblies are reflected, and each method intercepted (applying an AOP 'around' advice) so that Typhoon has a blueprint to build each of the components in the app's assembly.
-Swift will try to use static/vtable dispath where possible (which prevents the required method interception), and current versions do this over-eagerly with Typhoon.
+Swift will try to use static/vtable dispatch where possible (which prevents the required method interception), and current versions do this over-eagerly with Typhoon.

 ## Familiar with Dependency Injection?